ScyLabs/HookBundle/README.md

 ## Installation

-For install this package, use  [composer](https://getcomposer.org/) .
+To install this package, use  [composer](https://getcomposer.org/) .

 ```bash
 composer require scylabs/hook-bundle